 Shakkar Kandi aur Nariyal ki Subzi (Pan-Roasted Sweet Potatoes with Coconut) is a wonderful way of making sweet potatoes with cumin, fennel, red chili peppers, curry leaves, coriander, brown sugar, and coconut.
 Hari recommends serving it with dal and chapati.

 Palak Paneer was Chad’s favorite.
-He especially loved that there were leftovers for work the next day.
 Cubes of paneer are coated in a spiced spinach sauce with cream.
 It comes together easily and is packed with vegetables.
-The photo in the book shows pan-fried pieces of paneer, but pan-frying is not listed as a step in the actual recipe.

 Kofta Murg Masala is a dish made of spiced chicken meatballs simmered in a tomato sauce.
 This one was Claire’s favorite.
 It also holds especially well for leftovers the next day.

 The Perfect Chai is a recipe for traditional chai with black tea, fennel, ginger, cardamom, and milk.
-It comes together quickly and is a wonderful way to start the day (especially for those like me who don’t drink coffee).
+It comes together quickly and is a wonderful way to start the day.

 Adapted from The Cafe Spice Cookbook

-1 (3 foot/1 meter) piece of fine muslin or four layers of cheesecloth
+- 1 piece (3 foot/1 meter) fine muslin or four layers of cheesecloth